dips-lab/dips-lab/README.md

 - 👋 Hi, I’m Dips
 - 👀 I’m interested in smart contracts and data science.
 - 🌱 I’m currently learning how to use python and solidity with natural sciences, IP contracts.
-- 📫 How to reach me  - - - - on github.
+- 📫 How to reach me  - - - - Text me anytime. :)

 <!---
 dips-lab/dips-lab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.